bitraf/infrastructure/p2k16/README.md

 You need a superuser account on p2k16.
 If you don't have one, ask one of the superusers for one.

-For deplying the p2k16 application on staging (this is probably what you want):
+For deploying the p2k16 application on staging (this is probably what you want):

 ```
-ansible-playbook -l p2k16-staging --tags p2k16-main p2k16.yml
+ansible-playbook -l p2k16-staging --tags p2k16-main p2k16.yml --extra-vars 'p2k16_git_version=master'
 ```

+To deploy a specific version (git commit, branch, or tag), replace `master` above.

 For staging: